 Policies

-- The guidelines, rules and procedures developed by an organisation to govern its actions (often in recurring situations).
+- Policies are the guidelines, rules and procedures developed by an organisation to govern its actions (often in recurring situations).

 - They are widely communicated and available to all staff.